Ilkarion/NovaSphere/README.md

-Project is currently in Progress
+Project done.
+We will see some future updates